zhaoyang8/Trial-Task/README.md

 # Trial-Task
-Code for Blockhosuse Trial Task.
+Code for Blockhouse Trial Task.
 | File Name                 | Description                                                                                   |
 |---------------------------|-----------------------------------------------------------------------------------------------|
 | `new_indicators.ipynb`  | Script for new feature engineering. |